wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

    only a handful of other people contributed material (Orion Buske, Tommy Guy, Jason Montojo, Jon Pipitone, and Ethan White).
-   We believe this was in part because creating video lectures is even more challenging than creating slide-style lectures.
+   We believe this was in part because creating videos is significantly more challenging than creating slides.
    Editing or modifying them is harder still: while a typo in a slide can be fixed by opening PowerPoint, making the change,